 A popular maxi skip, this is most likely the largest skip required for domestic use.
 While this type of skip cannot be used for soil or hardcore, it is great for disposing of large, light bulky objects.

 Capacity: Approx. 170 bags

 The above shows a selection of skips suitable for domestic use.
-We also have larger skips and enclosed options that are most commonly used for commercial and construction purposes, these can be explored further here.
+We also have larger skips and enclosed options that are most commonly used for commercial and construction purposes, these can be explored further on our Skip Hire page.

 The capacities listed above are approximations.
 How much a skip will take depends entirely on the waste that is being disposed of and how it is placed within it.
 That being said, the information above should be sufficient to help you understand which size skip is best suited for your requirements.